Zhenlisme/heliano/readme.md

 # HElA: A fast and accurate tool for detection of Helitron-like elements.
-Helitron-like elements including Helitron, Helentron and Helitron2 are one of the class 2 transposons.
-They have been found in a diverse range of species and seem to play major roles in the evolution of host genomes.
-Although they have benn well known for more than twenty years, they were widely admitted as one of few remaining transposons difficult to identify.
-Here, we propose HELA (Helitron-like elements annotator) which is a fast and accurate tool for detection of Helitron-like elements.
+Helitron-like elements, including Helitron, Helentron and Helitron2, are one of the class 2 transposons.
+They have been found in diverse species and seem to play significant roles in the evolution of host genomes.
+Although known for over twenty years, Helitron sequences are still challenging to identify.
+Here, we propose HELA (Helitron-like elements annotator), a fast and accurate tool for detecting Helitron-like elements.

 # Table of contents
 - [Dependencies](#dependencies)